This post may contain affiliate links. Please see our disclosure policy.

 • 1 cup Dark Chocolate Chips or Chunks

-• Preheat the oven to 400 degrees F. Whisk together dry ingredients in a large bowl - all purpose flour, cornstarch, baking powder, and salt.
+• Preheat the oven to 350 degrees F. Whisk together dry ingredients in a large bowl – all purpose flour, cornstarch, baking soda, and salt.
 Set aside.

-• Cut the butter into cubes and place in the bowl of a stand mixer fitted with the paddle attachment.
+• Add butter to the bowl of a stand mixer fitted with the paddle attachment.
 Add brown sugar and sugar and cream together for 3 minutes.
 Add the egg and scrape down the sides of the bowl and continue to mix together for another minute.
 Add vanilla extract and mix until combined.

 • Add flour mixture to the wet ingredients and mix until just combined.
 Then add the chocolate chips or chunks and mix for another 5-10 seconds.